brave/qa-resources/wikitemplate-android.md

 - [ ] Verify that the cookies from the previous build are preserved in the updated build
 - [ ] Verify shortcut is still available on home screen after updating Brave
 - [ ] Verify sites added to home screen are still visible and able to be used after updating Brave
+- [ ] Verify sync chain created in previous version is still retained on upgrade

 ## Bookmarks